mustafaelnagar/gtm-custom-ctas-tracking/README.md

 you should be mindful and have a clear business logic when you are going to override tracking tags.

+Business logic behind this function:
+1. you have embeded CTA from another platform and don't have access to add tracking parameters to it.
-if you have any ideas or challenges on the GTM triggers tracking, feel free to reach me any time.
+2. you want to add tracking tags to global css selector ( like footer, header or signup) if you have any ideas or challenges on the GTM triggers tracking, feel free to reach me any time.

 Website: https://mustafaelnagar.com/